 You will take a combination of core and track related courses, as well as some electives in both semesters.
 All 2-semester students are required to take the following “core” courses Fall 2015: ACC 690, ACC 711, ACC 712 and ACC 731.

-If you choose Financial Transaction Services (FTS) as your track of choice and you have not taken Intermediate Finance (FIN 632), it is required that you take a Financial Boot Camp prior to the start of classes to waive the prerequisite for FIN 5110.
-We do not have specific dates for the boot camp at this time, but we would encourage you to reserve the month of August for this.
-If you do not attend all dates of the boot camp, you cannot choose FTS as your track.
+NOTE: If you choose Financial Transaction Services (FTS) as your track of choice and you have not taken Intermediate Finance (FIN 632), it is required that you take this class at Wake Forest University prior to the start of classes to waive the prerequisite for FIN 5110.
+FIN 632 will be held July 31 – August 18, 2017.
+This is a three-credit course which will count towards your graduate credits.
+If you do not attend all dates of this class, you cannot choose FTS as your track.
 You will receive more details after Fall registration is complete.

 If you choose the 3-semester option, you plan on interviewing for a winter internship in the Spring.